Search: Advanced search

 Please enter a keyword or ID

-The practice of exporting livestock via sea for slaughter in foreign countries poses significant and unavoidable risks to animal welfare.
+Exporting livestock for slaughter in foreign countries poses significant and unavoidable risks to animal welfare.
 These risks are inherent to the trade and include the stress and distress caused by loading ruminant grazing animals onto ships to be sent on long voyages and subjected to unfamiliar feed, extreme changes in climatic conditions, and unregulated handling and slaughter practices in jurisdictions that not only fail to monitor and enforce animal welfare laws, but fail to enact such laws.

-The trade has been subject to multiple government and parliamentary reviews due to several major animal welfare incidents over the past decade (see links to further articles below).
-Additional regulatory requirements have been imposed following these reviews.
+The trade has been subject to multiple government and parliamentary reviews due to several major animal welfare incidents over the past decade.
+Additional regulatory requirements have been imposed following these reviews, but these have failed to prevent ongoing suffering and deaths.
 The current regulatory framework governing live exports is outlined below.

 The regulatory framework

-The trade is now governed by a complex mix of Commonwealth legislative regimes falling under the Australian Meat and Livestock Industry Act 1997 (AMLI Act) and the Export Control Act 1982 (EC Act).
-Both of these regimes are administered by the Australian Quarantine and Inspection Service (AQIS, now known as Biosecurity Australia) under the Commonwealth Department of Agriculture and Water Resources (DAWR).
+The trade is governed by a complex mix of Commonwealth legislative regimes falling under the Australian Meat and Livestock Industry Act 1997 (AMLI Act) and the Export Control Act 1982 (EC Act).
+Both of these regimes are administered by the Australian Government Department of Agriculture and Water Resources (DAWR).
 In addition to these laws, the Commonwealth Navigation Act 1912 and state-based animal welfare legislation also play a role in the regulation of the trade.

 The AMLI Act provides a regime for the licensing of exporters.
 It prohibits the export of livestock without the appropriate licence.
 The Secretary of DAWR is empowered to make orders that impose certain conditions on export licences.
 The relevant order is the Australian Meat and Live-stock Industry (Standards) Order 2005.
 This Order requires licence holders to comply with the Australian Standards for the Export of Livestock (Version 2.3) 2011 (ASEL).
-The ASEL provide for the substantive animal welfare requirements for the live export process and cover the following stages of the export chain:
+The ASEL set out the requirements for the live export process and cover the following stages of the export chain:

 There are a range of possible sanctions available to DAWR for dealing with breaches of the ASEL and ESCAS under the AMLI Act and EC Act.
 These include criminal sanctions such as fines and imprisonment and administrative sanctions such as export licence suspensions or cancellation.
 In practice, however, DAWR rarely utilises these regulatory mechanisms and will instead simply opt to impose further conditions on the offending exporter during future consignments.